(Updated: August 26, 2019)

 What is Happening to Modern Journalism?

-Onclusive recently released its 2019 Global Journalism Report, based on its analysis of 2.1 billion pieces of editorial content between Q1 2018 and Q1 2019.
+Another study, Onclusive's 2019 Global Journalism Report gives us more valuable information about how we view journalism in the 21st century.
+Onclusive has based its report on an analysis of 2.1 billion pieces of editorial content between Q1 2018 and Q1 2019.
 Its conclusion: "The world of journalism has never been as dynamic as it is today ....
 The numbers tell a story of an author ecosystem which is fragmenting across publication tiers, editorial topics, and content formats."

 What makes today's journalism so different and powerful?
-The report refers to two key areas to which we may attribute it: digital media and self-publishing.
+The report refers to two key areas to which we may attribute this: digital media and self-publishing.

 Where once it was easy to know which media to pitch, today given the proliferation of Tier 3 publications (the non-media elite), there is a virtual army of lesser known outlets to penetrate.
 Moreover, brands can easily publish their own content and get their name and ideas in front of more eyeballs by amplifying owned content with paid media.

-Let's examine the report's findings, see what we can learn and pinpoint how it will impact your PR strategies moving forward.
+Let's examine these two reports and the findings therein to see what we can learn, as well as pinpoint how it will impact modern PR strategies and tactics.

-5 Key B2B PR Takeaways That Will Impact Your Earned Media Strategy
+8 Key B2B PR Takeaways That Will Impact Your PR Strategy

 1. Don't Assume